Why Cats Have Claws

-- Claws help cats grip and enjoy stretches that tone their backs and shoulders.
+- Claws help cats grip and enjoy stretches that engage and tone their backs and shoulders.

-- Declawing is a painful procedure that removes part of a cat’s toes, cutting bones and nerves.
+- Declawing is a painful procedure that actually removes part of a cat’s toes, cutting through bones and nerves.
+For humans, this would be the equivalent of cutting off a finger at the first joint, nail and all.